Save Big on Cyber Monday! Up to 40% Off

 8. On the Output page, choose the desired output option to manage the data import script and click Next.

 9. On the Errors handling page, specify how dbForge Studio should handle errors during import and whether you want to get a log file with details about the import session.
-Click Import and see the import progress. dbForge Studio will notify you whether the import was completed successfully or failed.
+Click Import to launch the import process. dbForge Studio will notify you whether the import was completed successfully or failed.

 10. To finish the import process and close the wizard, click Finish.